-There is no duty-free concession and GST relief on motor spirits in containers.
+There is no duty-free concession and GST relief on motor spirits and diesel products in containers.

 Goods and Services Tax (GST) Relief

 All goods brought into Singapore – including new items, souvenirs, gifts or food products – are subject to 7 per cent GST.

 However, travellers can enjoy GST relief on goods meant for their personal use depending on the time spent away from Singapore:

 Time Spent Away from Singapore

 48 hours or more